d3vk0n/minerator-metrics/README.md

 * Click "Add data source", select "Prometheus".
 * set URL to "http://localhost:9090".
-* Ensure name is "Prometheus".
+* Ensure name is "local_prometheus".
 * Click "Save and Test" and Prometheus should be configured with grafana

+Alternativly you can use the setup_grafana.sh script to create ths datasource.

 ## Import Dashboards

 * On the left hand side of Grafana, click the "+" symbol
 * Select Import Dashboard
+* make sure you select the prometheus data source that was created earlier
-* Click "Upload .json File" and select Minerator-Overview.json from minerator-metrics/dashboards
+* Click "Upload .json File" and select Device.json from minerator-metrics/dashboards
-* Repeat process for Device, Core, Phase, and Sysmon dashboards
+* Repeat process for Core, Phase, Sysmon, and MineratorOverview dashboards

 # Multiple rigs

 No dashboard for this, but metrics have a "rig" label that could be used to create one.

+# Notes

+If metrics aren't updating try ```sudo systemctl restart mineratormetrics```.